Marnack/dlxtrains_modpack/dlxtrains_cargo/README.md

 The following textures from prior art where included in whole or in part in some of the textures for this mod:

-- From the game for Minetest named "mintest_game":
+- From the game for Luanti named "mintest_game":
 	- default_acacia_wood.png (CC BY-SA 3.0 by paramat)
 	- default_junglewood.png (CC BY-SA 3.0 by paramat)
 	- default_pine_wood.png (CC BY-SA 3.0 by paramat)